tramitit/guides/en/italy/succession_declaration.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Scopri come gestire la dichiarazione di successione in Italia, includendo documenti necessari e tasse applicabili.
-Guida passo per passo.
+description: 'Learn about succession declarations in Italy: who needs it, the procedure, required documents, and more.
+Ensure proper handling of inheritance legally.'
 draft: false
-meta_title: 'Dichiarazione di Successione in Italia: Guida Completa'
+meta_title: 'Guide to Succession Declarations in Italy: Steps and Documents'
-title: 'Dichiarazione di Successione in Italia: Guida Completa'
+title: 'Guide to Succession Declarations in Italy: Steps and Documents'
 translationKey: italy-succession_declaration
 ---

 ## Description
 ### What is it?